MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/infoboxes/index.md

 ---
 title: "Infoboxes | Microsoft Docs"
-description: Describes the infobox, which is a simple panel that displays information over the map, and provides examples and references. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Infoboxes section contains a description and links to examples and code references including the Infobox Class, InfoboxOptions Object and InfoboxActions Object. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""